arcus/education_modules/git_history_of_project/git_history_of_project.md

 -->

-# Exploring the History of your Git Repository
+# Exploring the History of a Git Repository

 <div class = "overview">